hospitaljobsin/hospitaljobsin/README.md

     - actions available to admin only (kick, promote member to admin)

 - add applications feature
+    - custom application form that can be created for each job
 - list applications
 - group applications into stages:
     - waiting for review